openspim/openspim.github.io/Table_of_parts_X-OpenSPIM.md

 The described X-OpenSPIM system is equipped with two [Andor sCMOS Neo 5.5 camera](https://andor.oxinst.com/products/scmos-camera-series/neo-5-5-scmos), which together with the Hamamatsu Flash4 and PCO Edge cameras are known to work with µManager’s <a href="https://micro-manager.org/wiki/Utilities#Multi-Camera">Multi-Camera</a> function.

-To have two laser lines available (488 and 561) we chose a multiple wavelength laser system <a href=https://www.vortranlaser.com>Stradus VersaLase</a>.
+The two laser lines (488 and 561) come from a multiple wavelength laser system <a href=https://www.vortranlaser.com>Stradus VersaLase</a> and are under the control of an ArduinoUNO board (camera-laser synchronization).

 Some self-made parts, including an X-OpenSPIM acquisition chamber, can be purchased from <a href="https://www.pfde.co.uk/p/698089/openspim-microscope-parts">Pieter Fourie Design and Engineering</a>.